symfony/symfony-docs/mercure.rst

         {
             "mercure": {
-                "publish": []
+                "publish": ["*"]
             }
         }

-    Because the array is empty, the Symfony app will only be authorized to publish public updates (see the authorization_ section for further information).

-    The jwt.io website is a convenient way to create and sign JWTs.
+    The jwt.io website is a convenient way to create and sign JWTs, checkout this `example JWT`_.
-    Checkout this `example JWT`_, that grants publishing rights for all *topics* (notice the star in the array).
     Don't forget to set your secret key properly in the bottom of the right panel of the form!

 Basic Usage